 The concurrent degree program allows the qualified student to obtain both the Master of City Planning (M.C.P.) and Master of Science (M.S.) degrees in about 2-1/2 years.
 Students must be admitted to each department individually.
 Because this is a concurrent degree program, exceptionally well-qualified persons may apply to both programs simultaneously.
 Most students, however, apply to one program during their first year in the other program.
-Contact Professor Daniel Chatman (firstname.lastname@example.org) for information and guidance, if you have an interest in this program.
+I you have an interest in this program, please contact Professor Daniel Chatman at firstname.lastname@example.org.

-See Transportation Engineering Detailed Program Requirements for information about program admissions and prerequisites.
+See Transportation Engineering Graduate Requirements for information on prerequisites and the program.